lfos/calcurse/contrib/caldav/README.md

 -----

-calcurse-caldav requires an up-to-date version of calcurse and a configuration file located at ~/.calcurse/caldav/config.
+calcurse-caldav requires an up-to-date version of calcurse and a configuration file located at $XDG_CONFIG_HOME/calcurse/caldav/config (~/.local/share/calcurse/caldav/config) or ~/.calcurse/caldav/config if ~/.calcurse exists.
 An example configuration file can be found under contrib/caldav/config.sample in the calcurse source tree.
 You will also need to install *httplib2* for Python 3 using *pip* (e.g. `pip3 install --user httplib2`) or your distribution's package manager.

 If you run calcurse-caldav for the first time, you need to provide the `--init` argument.
 You can choose between the following initialization modes: